Repiping: A Guide to Pipe Materials for Plumbing Students

 Plumbing pipe installation should never be taken lightly because any error or miscalculation can quickly leave you with a serious issue.
 There’s a reason the old adage is measure twice cut once.
 Before installing new pipes, always measure the size of the new pipe being installed, check the existing fittings to ensure a secure fit, and check water pressure levels.

 These steps ensure you’ll have a watertight fit and provide your plumbing customers with a long-lasting solution.
 Additionally, always be sure to discuss and repair or installation services before starting them as this allows for high-quality customer service.

 Use Cast Iron Pipes For a Long-Lasting Fit

-When it comes to plumbing, one of the highest quality materials you can use is cast iron.
+When it comes to plumbing, one of the highest quality pipe materials you can use is cast iron.
 These pipes are designed to last for years, with some older homes keeping their plumbing system going efficiently for up to 50 years.

-Use Chromed Copper For a High-End Finish
+Choose Chromed Copper For a High-End Finish

-Use PVC For Versatile & Custom Installations
+Use PVC Piping For Versatile & Custom Installations

 For piping that provides the most freedom during the installation process, plumbers often have to go with PVC.
 These pipes are made from a strong and durable plastic-like finish.
 PVC holds up to the elements, while still providing you with customization options.